 Reason No. 2: It also means you will not have access to some of the essential plugins that will build your website and look more professional as well.

 Reason No. 3: I’ve seen some amateur bloggers use their domain name as notprofessional.wordpress.com, which ruins professionalism.
 You must have your own self-hosted domain name that makes your brand stand out.

 - Do some investments if you want your blog to grow.
 Creating a blog is creating a brand, your own personal business, and your identity as well.
 You cannot expect a business to flourish with growth by putting very minimal effort into it as you put into your hobbies.
 It takes time and effort and some investments as well.

 Where to?
 Here’s the answer:

-Find a well-performing and reliable hosting platform that offers you the best service (like Bluehost, Hostinger), so that your website loads fast and chances to rank on Google increases.
+Find a well-performing and reliable hosting platform that offers you the best service (like Bluehost, or Hostinger), so that your website loads fast and chances to rank on Google increase.